jonah410/Cardify/README.md

 # Cardify
-A tool to automatically parse pdfs and create flashcards from their contents
+A tool to automatically parse pdfs and create flashcards from their contents.
+Davinci ftw